olubunmmy/Android-Forensic-Image-Analysis/README.md

 Autopsy was successfully installed on an Ubuntu virtual machine running inside Oracle VirtualBox on a Windows 10 host system.
 The goal of this installation was to create a functional and reliable environment for performing Android forensic investigations.

 The installation process began with updating the system's package lists using the `apt` package manager.
 Autopsy and its core dependency, The Sleuth Kit, were installed directly from the Ubuntu repositories.
-Once installed, Autopsy was launched via the terminal, which started a local web server and provided access to its browser-based interface at `http://127.0.0.1:9999/autopsy`.
+Once installed, Autopsy was launched via the terminal, which started a local web server and provided access to its browser-based interface.

-To ensure proper functionality, a test case was created, and several default ingest modules were successfully loaded.
-The tool performed efficiently within the allocated system resources, confirming that the forensic lab was ready for analysis tasks.

 ---
-### Step 3: Image Acquisition and Loading
+### Step 3: Image Acquisition and Case Setup

- Downloaded the Android forensic image using:

-bash
-Copy
-Edit

-#### 1. Launched Autopsy

-#### 2. Created a new case:

-- Name: Android Nexus Investigation

-- Examiner: Adesanmi bunmi

-#### 3. Added the data source:

-- Type: Disk Image (Raw format)

-- File: nexus.img
+The Android forensic image was downloaded and Autopsy was launched from the terminal, opening its web-based interface.
+A new case was created, and the Android image file was added as a raw disk image data source.

 #### 4.Selected ingest modules: